What Is Commercial Auto Insurance in Texas?

 Finalize Coverage and Get Your Certificate of Insurance

-Before signing, confirm that vehicle classifications, coverage limits and all required endorsements in the policy documents match what was requested.
-The policy effective date must match or come before the deadline identified in Step 1.
-Pay the first premium and request certificates of insurance (COIs) right away.
+Before signing, confirm that vehicle classifications, coverage limits and all required endorsements in the policy match what you asked for.
+The policy start date must match or come before the deadline you set in Step 1.
+Pay your first premium and request certificates of insurance (COIs) right away.
 Clients, lenders and contract partners across Texas require a COI before work starts, so keep digital and physical copies on hand and share updated versions whenever the policy renews or changes.

 Commercial Auto Insurance: Next Steps